Restaurant review: Gordon Ramsay Street Burger

 Restaurant review: Buon Appetito

-As of April 2023 Buon Appetito is closed until further notice with no indication of when it may open again.
+Buon Appetito closed in April 2023.
 I’ve left the review up for posterity.

 A couple of Mondays ago I was walking through town around lunchtime, and I noticed that every table outside Bill’s was occupied.
 The sun was shining, and Bill’s has one of the best al fresco spots in Reading, but even so: every single table?
 Then I walked past Jollibee on Broad Street, with a queue outside, just like every day since it opened.
 As I looped back down Friar Street I noticed, through the windows, that Wendy’s was packed.
 We can congratulate ourselves on promoting an independent, thriving Reading, through the money we spend and the businesses we amplify on social media, but the fact remains that chain restaurants have a huge hold on our town and its customers.